 At this time, the LAWCA can receive a report via e-mail (at the e-mail address shown above), or through this web-page by filling-out and submitting the "Internet Reporting Form" (below).
 If you have one or more pictures to include with your report, and of course, pictures are helpful; then, e-mail your report with any picture(s) attached.
 A telephone "hot line" is planned, and hopefully will be available soon.

-The Louisiana Animal Welfare Coalition, possibly in cooperation with other citizens' organiztions, may offer rewards for substantiated information regarding animal abuse.
+The Louisiana Animal Welfare Commission, possibly in cooperation with a citizens' organiztion, may offer rewards for substantiated information regarding animal abuse.
 The name of the person making a report is not recorded (unless the name is voluntarily given).
 A confidential identifier, the Report ID, is assigned at the time the report is submitted.
 The Report ID is given (by telephone, or via e-mail) to the person making the report, along with a confidential Reward Claim Number by which to claim any reward that may be offered.

 The status of each reported case can be obtained by submitting the Report ID: